Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-account.md

 ### Enter your verification code

-Go your email and copy the verification code and paste it into the input field.
+Go to your email and copy the verification code, and paste it into the input field.
 After your confirmation, you can sign into WIZnet Cloud.

 <div>